thomastoledo/FleuveJS/README.md

 ```

 ### `fork` the Fleuve
 You can fork a Fleuve.
-The new Fleuve will still be connected to the original Fleuve, but with some intermediaries operations.
+The new Fleuve will still be connected to the original Fleuve, but with some pre-processing operations.

 ```ts
 const fleuve$ = new Fleuve(12);